 - Core nature and forest skills underpinned by safe and person-led practice

-Your Nature-based practice training for health and education facilitators
+Your Nature-based practice training team

 Marina is a national expert in nature-based educational and therapeutic interventions.
 Marina also has extensive experience in the development of the Forest School movement, and is an endorsed trainer for the Forest School Association.

-Elsewhere, Marina co-authored the popular, ‘Learning with Nature: A how-to guide to inspiring children through outdoor games and activities’ and ‘The Essential Guide to Forest School and Nature Pedagogy’
+Elsewhere, Marina co-authored the popular, ‘Learning with Nature: A how-to guide to inspiring children through outdoor games and activities’ and ‘The Essential Guide to Forest School and Nature Pedagogy’ (with Jon Cree)

 Dr Alan Kellas